 - Control of reservoir hosts is complex and should be tailored to the local situation.

-- Social mobilization and strengthening partnerships – mobilization and education of the community with effective behavioral change interventions with locally tailored communication strategies.
-Partnership and collaboration with various stakeholders and other vector-borne disease control programmes is critical at levels.
+- Social mobilization and strengthening partnerships – mobilization and education of the community with effective behavioural change interventions with locally tailored communication strategies.
+Partnership and collaboration with various stakeholders and other vector-borne disease control programmes is critical.

 WHO's work on leishmaniasis control involves: